sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 --- | ---
-input-background | The background-color of an input field input-border | The border of an input field
+input-background | The background-color of an input field input-border | The border of an input field input-placeholder-color | The text-color of an input fields placeholder

 ## Checkbox Variables
 Variable | Description